-The Medication Safety Officer will assign PSN reviews to PGY1 residents (5 required) and PGY2 residents (optional).
-Further instructions for Patient Safety Net responsibilities can be found in Appendix C. Residents are also expected to participate in at least 1 medication-related root cause analysis (RCA).
+The Medication Safety Officer will assign HERO reviews to PGY1 residents (5 required) and PGY2 residents (optional).
+This experience may vary based on department necessity.
+Residents are also expected to participate in at least 1 medication-related root cause analysis (RCA).